 According to the San Diego Zoo, there are over 4,500 species of lizards.
 This includes lizards with four legs, two legs and even some with no legs at all!
-To fill in the gaps, here are 9 interesting facts about lizards!
+To fill in the gaps, here are 11 fun facts about lizards!

-The majority of the lizards are active during only the day.
+The majority of lizards are active during only the day.
 Lizards rely on their environment to warm their body as they are cold-blooded animals.
-They utilise the sun’s heat to keep their body warm and are active when their body is warm.
+They utilize the Sun’s heat to keep their body warm and are only active when their body is warm.